 The developed world’s demand for IoT technologies and connectivity means that IoT devices are now readily available, affordable and scalable for the developing world: providing the perfect platform to kick start emerging economies and provide much improved quality of life.

 IoT influences education in many ways.
 It is this asset intelligence that enables institutions to make more informed decisions in an effort to improve student learning experiences, operational efficiency and campus security.
 However this technology within education is still very much in its infancy.

 One of the main benefits is the ability to connect students and educators all over the world through interactive boards and digital scanners that digitally transfer text to smartphones.

 Digitised identity cards and wristbands are used to track visitors, staff and students.
 Data on the last-known locations are stored on a server which ensures that every area on campus is accessed only by the right people.
 The cards and wristbands also act as digital wallets and can enable cashless payments.
 School buses are also now starting to be enabled with GPs tracking, which makes the journey to and from school safer and lets parents know their child's whereabouts.

-we’re proud to playing our part, developing mobile apps for social good.
-A recent project with Neatebox harnessed the power of mobile and emerging ioT technologies to provide people with physical disabilities and visual impairments to allow them to safely cross the road using bluetooth and “button” technology activated through tapping or voice.
+At xDesign, we’re proud to playing our part developing mobile apps for social good.
+A recent project with Neatebox harnessed the power of mobile and emerging IoT technologies to provide people with physical disabilities and visual impairments to allow them to safely cross the road using bluetooth and “button” technology activated through tapping or voice.
 This technology aims to make the world more accessible for everyone, allowing safer journeys and has provided an opportunity for vital mobility research in the UK.

 We are also working with leading health organisations such as the NHS and others to develop apps that provide data insight to allow healthcare professionals to make better decisions, contributing towards enhanced patient care.